ikt32/scripts-updates/5-gears-changelog.md

 # Changelog for Manual Transmission for GTA V

-## 5.8.0-beta0
+## 5.8.0

-Note: This beta release is for earlier access to the update for Enhanced.
-Final release will require some more work.

-GTA V Enhanced compatibility:
+* Add handbrake hold-to-toggle functionality<br>
+  To use: Enable in Gameplay Assists.
+Hold handbrake for 0.5 seconds to keep it on.
+  Disengage by driving away or briefly tapping the handbrake.
 * Update game version detection
-* Hard-code vehicle offsets for Enhanced (patterns to be updated)
-* Update patches for Enhanced
+* Update patches and vehicle offset for Enhanced
-* Still broken: GetTimeScale for modulating surface force feedback in slow-motion

-Various fixes:

 * Fix force feedback per-vehicle curve multiplier not applied
 * Fix analog handbrake doing nothing when Manual Transmission is off